-- suspension of racing for safety reasons - alterations to the course following changes to stream or wind - action, as the representatives of the Organising Committee, of disciplinary measures under rule 2-7-5 b.
+- suspension of racing for safety reasons - alterations to the course following changes to stream or wind - action of disciplinary measures under the relevant clauses of 2-7-5.

 The Race Umpire is responsible for the conduct of the race and his verdict is final and cannot be overturned; however in hearing a protest taken to the organisers, the Race Committee may draw the attention of the Race Umpire to facts, circumstances and consequences of which he may not have been aware - the umpire may then reconsider if he thinks this to be appropriate.